American Rickshaw

 American Rickshaw (American risciò), also known as American Tiger, is a 1989 action fantasy film directed by Sergio Martino under the pseudonym of Martin Dolman.
 An international co-production of Italy and the United States, it stars Mitch Gaylord, Daniel Greene, Victoria Prouty and Donald Pleasence.

+Plot

+A manual rickshaw driver in Miami becomes embroiled in a murder case involving a recent acquaintance.
+He becomes caught in a conflict between opposing forces of good and evil: an ancient Chinese witch and an evangelist who is revealed to be the embodiment of the devil.